 But this isn't the past, this is the present, and the market abounds with top budget phones.

-- Don't need to worry about cost?
+- Not worried about the cost?
 Check out our best phone list

 1. Moto E4 Plus

 The best cheap phone to buy if you want great battery